Hiiirad/personal-notes/Tech Guide/Docker/README.md

 - Containers can reach each other using their names.
 But is it a good way for containers to communicate with their IP addresses?
 Well, NO. because there is no guarantee for their IP addresses to be the same after the system reboots.
 The right way to do it is to use the container name.
 All containers in a Docker host can resolve each other with the name of the container.
 Docker has a built-in DNS server that helps the containers to resolve each other using the container name.
 - The built-in DNS server IP address is **127.0.0.11**
+- You can modify it here: `/etc/resolv.conf`

 **Some advanced concept:**<br>
 So how does Docker implement networking?
 What's the technology behind it?
 Like how the containers isolated within the host?<br>
 Docker uses network namespaces that create a separate namespace for each container.
 It then uses virtual Ethernetpairs to connect containers together.

 ### Chapter 1 (Creating Network Between Containers Using Links)

+> Note: Using links like what I'm going to tell you is going to be deprecated, and the support may be removed in the future by the Docker support team.
+This is because, as we will see in some time, advanced and newer concepts in Docker Swarm and networking, support better ways of achieving what we are going to do here with links.
+But I'm going to tell you about it so that you can understand the concept of it.

+Link is a command line option which can be used to link containers together.

+What this is, in fact doing is it creates an entry into the `/etc/hosts` file on the container and assigns an internal IP to it.

 The key aspect when creating a link is the name of the container.
 Let's start with running a Redis server container: